Until the Fitbit smartwatch turns up, the Blaze is the closest thing we have from the fitness tracker maker that resembles a watch.

 Quickly resume GPS tracking

-If for whatever reason your run outdoors has been interrupted, there is an easy way to get tracking up and running again without tinkering with the Blaze.
-Make sure you've got location services settings for the Fitbit phone app is set to Always and when you track through Fitbit's MobileRun mode, it'll automatically resume tracking.
+If, for whatever reason, your run outdoors has been interrupted, there is an easy way to get tracking working again without tinkering with the Blaze.
+Make sure you've got the location services settings for the Fitbit app set to Always and when you track through Fitbit's MobileRun mode, it'll automatically resume tracking.

 Set up a silent alarm

 If you need a gentle little nudge in the morning to wake up or to give you a nudge during the day, this staple Fitbit feature is also present on the Blaze.

 To set one up, jump into the accounts tab on the Fitbit app and find the Blaze icon.
 Select Silent Alarms and then set up a new alarm.
 When the alarm activates, you can tap the ZZ icon and it won't bug you until 9 minutes later.

 Some of the interactive clock faces on the Fitbit Blaze are better fits on the screen than others.
 If you don't like the one that comes as default, you can change it.